 - To turn off or turn on Pledges, click on the toggle next to "Allow readers to pledge subscriptions".

-You can change the suggested pricing for monthly, yearly, and founding subscriptions and enter your own minimum.
+You can change the suggested monthly, yearly, and founding subscription pricing and enter your minimum.
 The pledge amount must be higher than the standard Substack minimum of $5/month and $50/year.

 What do readers see?

-When a reader first subscribers to your publication, they'll see an opportunity to pledge a yearly, monthly, or founding plan.
+When readers subscribe to your publication, they'll see an opportunity to pledge a yearly, monthly, or founding plan.
 If they'd like to continue without pledging, they can select "No pledge".